1. Panel e-filing email: See FAQ #8 if you have a change of email address.

 TIP#1: For signatures on e-filed documents, type "/S/ YOUR NAME" above the signature line (fancy font anyone?).

 TIP#2: A digital copy of your signature is not required pursuant to Rule of Court, rule 8.77(d).
 However, if you wish to learn how to "digitally sign" a PDF using newer versions of Adobe Reader, there are several instruction videos online that walk through these steps.
-Adobe has one posted here.
-(External link will open in new window.)
+Adobe has one posted here (external link).

 A: E-filed documents must be a single PDF file that is an exact duplicate of the paper copy maintained in your file (including the cover sheet, tables, and proof of service).

-A: The court has posted how-to instructions (PDF link will open in new window) on converting documents to PDFs.
+A: The court has posted how-to instructions (PDF) on converting documents to PDFs.

 Note: A scanned copy of a document does not usually produce a text-searchable PDF file.
 Instead of scanning, counsel is encouraged to learn how to convert their word-processing document into a PDF format that will meet this criteria.
 Only the Fifth District will accept scan-produced PDFs (for now); the Third District requires a text-searchable PDF.

 A: Yes.
 Both the Fifth District and CCAP can more readily identify and sort your electronic documents if a standardized naming convention is followed.
-Recommended naming convention/codes list (PDF will open in new window)
+Recommended naming convention/codes list (PDF)

 A: No. E-filing should not require additional computer software.
 Your current word-processing program should be able to convert a document to a PDF format, and the PDF document is attached to an electronic processing form similar to attaching a document to an email.

-Instructions for creating the PDF (link will open in a new window) to send to the court are posted online.
+Instructions for creating the PDF (external link) to send to the court are posted online.

 The court's filing page is also online.
 See "How Does E-filing Work?" at the top of this page.